spesmilo/electrum-docs/merchant.rst

    electrum list_channels

 You will not immediately be able to receive with that channel, because it does not have inbound capacity.
+If you need to be able to receive immediately, you may do a submarine swap of your channel funds.

 To create a lightning payment request: